 Unsavory Facts About (Ugh!)
 Mice

-Many people have an instinctive dread of the house mouse, despite the small size and unaggressive behavior of this common rodent.
+Many people have an instinctive dread of the house mouse, despite its small size and unaggressive behavior.
 Fear of house mice is actually a very appropriate reaction, though, because they often carry disease.
-Contact with the urine, droppings or saliva of infected mice; mouse-contaminated food;or bites from the fleas they carry can spread serious illness such as salmonellosis, listeria, hantavirus and even the bubonic plague.
-Therefore it is wise to keep mice out of your home if at all possible and to get rid of them ASAP when they do happen to make their way inside.
+Contact with the urine, droppings or saliva of infected mice; mouse-contaminated food;or bites from the fleas they carry can spread serious illness -- salmonellosis, listeria, hantavirus and even the bubonic plague.
+That's why you should keep mice out of your home if at all possible and get rid of them ASAP when they do find their way inside.

 When Do Mice Infest Human Residences?